mcharouk/aws/DevelopingOnAWS/Synopsis.md

 * [SDK metrics](https://boto3.amazonaws.com/v1/documentation/api/1.17.109/guide/sdk-metrics.html#definitions-for-sdk-metrics) helps diagnose communication issues between client and AWS
   * Number of API calls that fails because of client errors
   * Number of API calls that fails because of server errors
-  * End ot end latency
+  * End to end latency
   * Throttle count (reached throttle limit of AWS services)
 * For Java, you can enable that in [SDK](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/metrics-list.html)
 * Available for .NET too